Skip to content

 Read more about reporting for vehicles: Danish motor vehicles register, DUS, and car breakers’ reporting

-Every year in this period all registered businesses must report quantities in kilograms placed on the market (i.e. quantities of electrical products sold on the Danish market), along with products taken back and treated during the previous calendar year, if any.
+In certain periods every year all registered businesses must report quantities put on the market, taken back and treated for the previous period.
 Collective schemes usually report to DPA on behalf of their members.

 DPA – data collector

-DPA has been set up to establish systems supporting the monitoring of the targets set up in the directives and associated national law, giving at the same time producers the best opportunities for contributing actively to the attainment of those targets in their commercial activities.
+DPA has been set up to establish systems supporting the monitoring of the targets set up in EU directives and associated national law.
+We give at the same time producers the best opportunities for contributing actively to the attainment of those targets in their commercial activities.

 Old products are new resources

-The overall purpose is to enable environmental authorities in Denmark and the EU to survey material flows from end-of-life electrical equipment, batteries, and vehicles.
-The aim is to attain the best possible utilisation of valuable resources contained in the huge amounts of waste from this type of products.
-Another purpose is to monitor product flows to avoid illegal waste shipments and inappropriate and environmentally harmful disposal methods.
+The overall purpose is to enable environmental authorities in Denmark and the EU to survey material flows from end-of-life products covered by producer responsibility.
+The aim is to attain better utilisation of valuable resources contained in the large amounts of waste from these products.
+Furthermore, the purpose is to monitor product flows to avoid illegal waste shipments and inappropriate and environmentally harmful disposal methods.

 Kalender